the main vine, not the loose one.

 major in applied mathematics and physics and then spent 23 years in a classroom learning and teaching maths, science, physics and computing (when computing was interesting).
 Like most teachers I had many jobs to play out as a teacher including being a Dean, HOD, House Leader and ran clubs for Tramping, Ham Radio, Fishing and Pythagorus (mathematics).
-I learned to teach when I become teacher!
+I learned to teach when I become a teacher!
 I think I learned to understand mathematics and physics then too.
-I certainly was learning a great deal more than any of any of my students in the early days!
+I certainly was learning a great deal more than any of my students in the early days!
 We learned together.